takaoksuzuki/pathwayPCM/README.md

 **Step 4: Parse the results of BayesTraits**

-Parsing the result files to extract data rows.
 In batch processing mode, users do not need to specify input files explicitly.
-The script automatically detects and loads input files located in the same directory as `extractdata.R`.
+Each script (`extractdata.R`, `makeqrate.R`, and `makezscore.R`) automatically detects and loads input files located in the same directory as the script (`/src/R/`).
 ```R
 /src/R/extractdata.R
 ```